 I'm currently an Instructor at Harvard Medical School (HMS) and a junior faculty member in the Psychiatric & Neurodevelopmental Genetics Unit, Center for Genomic Medicine, Massachusetts General Hospital (MGH).
 I'm also affiliated with Laboratory for Computational Neuroimaging, Athinoula A. Martinos Center for Biomedical Imaging, and Stanley Center for Psychiatric Research, Broad Institute of MIT and Harvard.
 I completed my postdoctoral training with Mert Sabuncu and Jordan Smoller at MGH/HMS.
 Before moving to Boston, I recevied a PhD in Computer Science from University of Warwick, and a PhD in Applied Mathematics from Fudan University.
 My doctoral advisors are Jianfeng Feng and Tom Nichols.

-My current research lies at the intersection of neuroimaging science, genetics and biostatistics.
-In particular, I develop statistical and computational methods to integrate large-scale imaging, genomic, and biomedical data.
+My current research lies at the intersection of brain imaging science, human genetics and biostatistics.
+In particular, I develop statistical and computational methods to integrate large-scale neuroimaging, genomic, behavioral and clinical data.
 See my Research Page for selected recent publications.
 For a complete list of publications and other information please see my CV.